-9 First demerit Parents are notified via email.
-At 10 demerits A letter is sent home informing parents tha this stage has been reached and advising of further stages in the system.
-At 15 demerits Parents are contacted, requesting an interview with the Deputy Principal (Student Care).
+Ü First demerit Parents are notified via email.
+At 10 demerits A letter is sent home informing parents that this stage has been reached and advising of further stages in the system.
+At 15 demerits Parents are contacted, requesting an interview with the Dean of Students or Dean of Operations.
 In-school suspension for one day - separate recess / lunch breaks - no contact with students.
-At 20 demerits Parents are contacted, requesting an interview with the Deputy Principal (Student Care).
+At 20 demerits Parents are contacted, requesting an interview with the Dean of Students or Dean of Operations.
 The student is suspended from the College for one day.
-At 25 demerits Parent interview with the Deputy Principal (Student Care).
+At 25 demerits Parent interview with the Dean of Students or Dean of Operations.
 Withdrawn by parents or permanently excluded from the College.